Top 5 This Week

 Broadband and Connectivity: Rural Realities

 West Virginia’s broadband infrastructure has historically been among the most limited in the country — the combination of mountainous terrain, low population density, and limited investment created significant rural connectivity gaps.
-The situation is improving substantially:
+That is changing:

 • BEAD funding: West Virginia received $1.2 billion in federal BEAD (Broadband Equity, Access, and Deployment) funding; deployment of fiber to rural areas is underway through multiple ISPs